 What Makes a Leader Inspirational?

-If You Inspire People to Great Performance, You're a True Leader
+If You Inspire Great Performance, You're a True Leader

 An inspirational leader does not just tell employees they are deeply committed to their customer's experience.
 The leader must demonstrate this commitment and passion in every meeting, presentation, and in how they handle customer problems.
 The leader's behavior must inspire employees to act in the same way.

 Communication, integrity, inclusion, and sensitivity to the needs of the employees round out the qualities and characteristics of an inspirational leader.
 No one is inspired by a leader who people think does not care about them.

 The ability to communicate that passion, purpose, and meaning to others helps establish the inspirational culture of your organization.

 The inspirational leader feels passionate about the vision and mission of the organization.
 They are also able to share that passion in a way that enables others to feel passionate, too.
 Shared passion makes organizations soar in the accomplishment of their mission and vision.

 The nature of the vision and mission is critical for enabling others to feel as if their work has a purpose and meaning beyond the tasks they perform each day.
 Sometimes leaders must help their staff connect the dots by explaining this big picture to all.
 Communicating the big picture regularly will help reinforce the reason your organization exists.